meda98/HabitTracker/README.md

 - **Show an Overview:** Display an overview of your currently tracked habits with sorting options.
 - **Exit:** Exit the application.

+## Setup

+Download 'HabitTracker' as ZIP and open folder within terminal.

 ## Prerequisites

 Ensure you have installed the requirements.
 Those include the following: